 US Public Health Service Commissioned Corps

 As a commissioned officer with the US Public Health Service (USPHS), you will make a commitment to serve a population that can greatly benefit from your services and, in return, you will receive a meaningful and rewarding career path with comprehensive uniformed service benefits.
 While the USPHS is not a military service, dentists interested in pursuing this path will serve as a commissioned officer assigned to IHS for a minimum two-year service commitment.
-What’s more, if you’re a dentist eligible for the Accession Bonus you can receive an additional bonus of up to $75,000 (payable in two installments) for a four-year commitment to the Commissioned Corps and the Indian Health Service.
+To keep up with the latest list of pay & benefits for dentists in the Commissioned Corps, visit the USPHS for more information.

 Commissioned Corps Benefits